tobiasbriones/blog/swe/dev/java/javafx/design/effect/building-slides-from-screenshots-app-in-javafx/overriding-hash-code-and-equals-in-a-record-with-an-image-field/index.md

 development documentation as notified in
 [Finishing Writing the Documentation for my Next EP (2023-07-14)](/finishing-writing-the-documentation-for-my-next-ep-2023-07-14).

-I actually took this article from the app dev article to separate the content, and I will publish this article that has been ready since long ago right after I publish the dev one.

 ![](slides-ep-_-code-snippet.png)

 Notice the difference in quality this experimental version provides me compared